Art. 1. NAME

-The office of the Consortium is located in Rome at Via dei Tizi 6/b.
+The office of the Consortium is located in Rome.

 Art.
 3. PURPOSE OF THE CONSORTIUM

-The Consortium is a non-profit organisation.
-The exclusive aims of the Consortium are:
+The Consortium is a not for profit organization.
+The exclusive social goals of the Consortium are:

-- To realise and to manage one or more sites called Nautilus Mediterranean Exchange Points (Namex) where Internet operators can exchange IP (Internet Protocol) traffic according to homogeneous public rules of peering determined by the Consortium according to the principles common to international practice involving similar enterprises.
-The Consortium will be open to all operators of the Internet sector in Italy as well as internationally, in particular to those that provide or promote the Internet in the Mediterranean Basin.
+a) To establish and manage one or more sites defined as Nautilus Mediterranean Exchange Points (Namex), where service providers can exchange IP traffic (Internet Protocol) and other types of data traffic according to homogeneous and public peering rules defined by the Consortium, according to the common principles what happens at international level on similar initiatives, as well as the creation of interconnection services and related activities in favor of the Consortium Members and any External Members.
+The Consortium will be open to all the aforementioned operators in Italy and also internationally, with particular attention to those who provide or promote Internet in the Mediterranean basin

-- To manage the infrastructures and services suitable for achieving the purpose of the Consortium, supplying services deemed useful to the members, to popularise and to promote the adoption of innovative technologies useful for improving the service, to implement initiatives relating to infrastructure and organisation suitable for favouring the exchange of data traffic among participating operators, to promote agreements with other NAPs or Exchange Points in order to provide additional services to Consortium members.
+b) To manage the infrastructures and services required to achieve the purpose of the Consortium, by providing services deemed useful to Consortium Members and External Adherents, to disseminate and promote the adoption of innovative technologies to improve service, implement infrastructural and organizational initiatives to promote the purpose of the Consortium, to promote agreements with other NAPs or Exchange points to provide additional services

-- To provide the services, technical assistance, maintenance and anything else toward the exchange of data, and in particular:
+e) Provide technical assistance, maintenance and anything else necessary for the proper functioning of the services offered, and in particular:

-- To manage the basic premises and pertinent infrastructures, the apparatus relating to telecommunication, statistics, control and other services deemed useful for members of the Consortium;
+– manage the premises and the relative basic infrastructures, the telecommunications, statistics, control, and other services deemed useful to Consortium Members and External Members;

-- To develop and to update the Website of the Consortium, in particular with measurements of traffic and all communications addressed to Namex participants and to the public;
+– develop and update the Consortium’s Website, in particular all communications to the Namex participants and to the public;

-- To implement any initiative of a technical and organisational nature for the purpose of guaranteeing and improving the services provided, eventually acquiring the necessary supplies from third parties;
+– implement any technical and organizational initiative in order to guarantee and improve the services provided, eventually acquiring the necessary supplies from third parties

-- To participate in projects, to enter into agreements with companies, pools, consortiums, research centres, associations and external bodies having a nature homogeneous with, complementary to or able to be integrated with the institution purposes of Namex, particularly with bodies directly or indirectly part of the administrative machinery of the State that have among their particular purposes the development of scientific and technological research and/or the promotion and the development of the Internet in Italy, in Europe and in the Mediterranean Basin.
+f) Participate in projects, implement agreements and agreements, including active and passive colocation services, with companies, consortia, universities, research centers, associations and external bodies that are homogeneous, complementary or integrated with the Namex’s institutional aims, in particular with entities belonging, directly or indirectly, to the administrative apparatus of the State, which have, among their particular purposes, the development of scientific and technological research and / or the promotion and development of the Internet in Italy, in Europe and in the basin of the Mediterranean.

-The Consortium also may operate in association with third-party subjects, private individuals or businesses, both as associating party and as associate.
+The Consortium may also operate in association with third parties, individuals or companies, both as an associate and as an associate.

-For purposes of achieving its purpose the Consortium may perform all industrial, commercial and financial transactions, including the giving of guarantees and fidejussions, as well as the grant of mortgages on company assets involving credit transactions, including granted pro a third party, and in any case deemed useful for achieving the aims of the Consortium.
+For the purposes of achieving the corporate purpose, the Consortium may carry out all industrial, commercial and financial operations, including the issue of guarantees and guarantees, as well as the granting of mortgages on corporate assets for credit operations also granted to third parties.
+They will still be considered useful for the achievement of the consortium purposes.